Hugh Thompson Jr.: Mỹ Lai massacre intervention

 Calley: You better get back in that chopper and mind your own business.

 Thompson: You ain't heard the last of this!

 As Thompson was speaking to Calley, Calley's subordinate, Sergeant David Mitchell, fired into the irrigation ditch, killing any civilians still moving.
 Thompson and his crew, in disbelief and shock, returned to their helicopter and began searching for civilians they could save.
 They spotted a group of women, children, and old men in the northeast corner of the village fleeing from advancing soldiers from the 2nd Platoon, Company C. Immediately realizing that the soldiers intended to murder the Vietnamese civilians, Thompson landed his helicopter between the advancing ground unit and the villagers.
-He turned to Colburn and Andreotta and ordered them to shoot the men in the 2nd Platoon if they attempted to kill any of the fleeing civilians.
-While Colburn and Andreotta trained their guns on the 2nd Platoon, Thompson located as many civilians as he could, persuaded them to follow him to a safer location, and ensured their evacuation with the help of two UH-1 Huey pilots he was friends with.
+He turned to Colburn and Andreotta and ordered them to shoot the men of the 2nd Platoon if they attempted to kill any of the civilians.
+Thompson then dismounted to confront 2nd Platoon's leader, Lieutenant Stephen Brooks.
+Thompson told him he wanted help getting the civilians out of the bunker: